- Master of Science (M.S.) in Industrial and Operations Engineering

 The Master of Science degree in Engineering in Industrial and Operations Engineering is available to students who complete the M.S.E. course requirements and have a bachelor’s degree from a recognized program in engineering.
 The Master of Science degree in Industrial and Operations Engineering is available to students with a bachelor’s degree from a recognized program in physics, mathematics or other field related to engineering.
 Students who hold bachelor’s degrees from other fields and who wish to receive an M.S. in Industrial and Operations Engineering should consult with the program advisor as specialized programs (usually involving additional credit hours over basic requirements) can be developed.

 The basic requirements include 30 credit hours of approved graduate courses subject to the following restrictions:

 - At least 18 credit hours of IOE courses.

 - At least five courses (equal or greater than 14 credit hours) must be at a 500 or greater level.
 At least four IOE courses (equal or greater than 12 credit hours) at a 500 or greater level.
 IOE 590 (Masters Directed Study, Research, and Special Problems) may be used for at most 3 credit hours of the required 12 credit hours of IOE courses at the 500 level or above.
 Other directed study courses, courses graded S/U and one- and two-credit seminar classes may not be used to satisfy 500 level requirements.

-- At least one cognate courses (equal or greater than 3 credit hours) from outside the IOE Department.
+- At least one cognate course (equal or greater than 3 credit hours) from outside the IOE Department.